 The School’s grants from the agency in 2020, summing to $40,905,190, were more than the total grants earned by the next two highest-earning schools—the University of Florida and the University of North Carolina Chapel Hill—combined.
 The total is a $15 million increase from 2019.

 The funds, spread across the School’s Department of Pharmaceutical Chemistry, Department of Bioengineering and Therapeutic Sciences, and Department of Clinical Pharmacy, fueled discovery science, fought disease, and improved the delivery of health care.
-The UCSF Quantitative Biosciences Institute (QBI), an organized research unit (ORU) that reports through the School, also brought in millions in additional NIH funds.
+The UCSF Quantitative Biosciences Institute (QBI), an Organized Research Unit in the School, also brought in millions in additional NIH funds.

 “In a year where public health, injustice, and COVID were top of mind, it’s gratifying to know UCSF once again received the most NIH funding of any pharmacy school,” said B. Joseph Guglielmo, PharmD, dean of the UCSF School of Pharmacy.
 “This continued success will enable our faculty to unlock secrets of science and improve lives.”

 UCSF as a whole took in $685,608,202 in NIH grants in 2020.